libmdbx 0.13.1.73 (2024-11-15T15:58:48+03:00)

 Such locking in memory requires that the corresponding resource limits (e.g. RLIMIT_RSS, RLIMIT_MEMLOCK or process working set size) and the availability of system RAM are sufficiently high.

-On successful, all currently allocated pages, both unused in GC and containing payload, will be locked in memory until the environment closes, or explicitly unblocked by using MDBX_warmup_release, or the database geomenry will changed, including its auto-shrinking.
+On successful, all currently allocated pages, both unused in GC and containing payload, will be locked in memory until the environment closes, or explicitly unblocked by using MDBX_warmup_release, or the database geometry will changed, including its auto-shrinking.

 MDBX_warmup_touchlimit